geryb-bg/gery-web/blog/WebBluetooth/Example/article.md

 cover_image: images/header.JPG
 ---

-//TODO update links (3)

 The Web Bluetooth API is quite a powerful feature of the web.
 It has a lot of potential and some really cool capabilities.
 However, getting started with it can be a little daunting.
 In this post I'd like to take you through building an example using the API with the [nRF52 dongle](https://www.nordicsemi.com/?sc_itemid=%7BCDCCA013-FE4C-4655-B20C-1557AB6568C9%7D).
-Before starting with the code, if you would like to know more about the theory of the Web Bluetooth API, checkout my previous post: [_BLE and GATT and other TLAs_](//TODO).
+Before starting with the code, if you would like to know more about the theory of the Web Bluetooth API, checkout my previous post: [_BLE and GATT and other TLAs_](https://dev.to/gerybbg/ble-and-gatt-and-other-tlas-21f5).

-We are going to be following a very similar example to my [_WebUSB by example_](//TODO) post, with most of the code adapted from Lars Knudsen's [GitHub repo](https://github.com/larsgk/web-nrf52-dongle).
+We are going to be following a very similar example to my [_WebUSB by example_](https://dev.to/gerybbg/webusb-by-example-5ac5) post, with most of the code adapted from Lars Knudsen's [GitHub repo](https://github.com/larsgk/web-nrf52-dongle).
 We will be building a website, from scratch, that will connect to the Bluetooth device, send data to it to update the colour of the LED and receive data that will be displayed on the screen.

 ## What you will need